timvandermeij/mobile-radio-tomography/README.md

 --------------------------------

-The reconstruction and visualization components convert a dataset with signal strength measurements to a two-dimensional image per valid sweep.
-There are several reconstructors:
+The reconstruction and visualization components convert a dataset with signal strength measurements to a set of two-dimensional images.
+We provide multiple
+reconstructors:

 * Least squares
 * SVD
 * Truncated SVD

-Execute `python2 reconstruction.py` in a terminal to execute the reconstruction and visualization components with the default file, reconstructor and other parameters.
-The `--help` argument will display which parameters you can tune for the reconstruction and visualization (for instance, the reconstructor and the interpolation method are customizable).
+Run `python2 dashboard.py` in a terminal to open the dashboard.
+In the `Reconstruction` menu choose `Start` to start the reconstruction and visualization components with the default parameters.

 Running the tests
 =================